haihala/haihala.github.io/src/lib/posts/wag-playtest-1.md

   - Speed lines for dashes and jumps
   - Blocking
   - Throw hit and avoid
-  - Better meter usage indicator (fresnel on character)
+  - Better meter usage indicator (Fresnel on character)
   - Darken out the character to basically a silhouette (status effect)
 - Audio
   - Attacking (generic and specific for each special move)